Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

-Pyomo.DOE Usage Example
+Pyomo.DoE Usage Example
 ------------------------

-We illustrate the use of Pyomo.DOE using a reaction kinetics example (Wang and Dowling, 2022).
+We illustrate the use of Pyomo.DoE using a reaction kinetics example (Wang and Dowling, 2022).
 The Arrhenius equations model the temperature dependence of the reaction rate coefficient  :math:`k_1, k_2`.
 Assuming a first-order reaction mechanism gives the reaction rate model.
 Further, we assume only species A is fed to the reactor.